mermaid-js/mermaid/packages/mermaid/src/docs/mindmap.md

     Tools
       Pen and paper
       Mermaid
 ```

 ## Syntax

 The syntax for creating Mindmaps is simple and relies on indentation for setting the levels in the hierarchy.

-In the following example you can see how there are 3 different levels.
-One with starting at the left of the text and another level with two rows starting at the same column, defining the node A. At the end there is one more level where the text is indented further then the previous lines defining the nodes B and C.
+In the following example you can see how there are 3 different levels of indentation.
+The leftmost indentation is the root of the mindmap.
+There can only be one root and if you by misstake add two of them on the same level there will be a syntax error.
+Rows with larger indentation will be connected as children to the previous row with lower indentation.
+Based on that you can see in the example how the nodes B and C both are children to node A whci in turn is a child of the node Root.

 ```
 mindmap